holoviz/panel/doc/how_to/components/apply_css.md

 # Apply CSS

-CSS styles can be embedded in raw form or by referencing an external .css file by providing a list to the ``pn.config.raw_css`` or ``pn.config.js_files`` config parameters, respectively.
+CSS styles can be embedded in raw form or by referencing an external .css file.
+All that is needed is to provide a list to the ``pn.config.raw_css`` or ``pn.config.js_files`` config parameters, respectively.
 Then, the ``css_classes`` parameter can be used to apply this CSS styling to a Panel component.

 First, we define custom CSS classes: